hfndb/cookware-headless-ice/docs/configuration.md

 Entries:
 + *dirs / content*: Rendered HTML content which yet needs to be converted to PDF.
++ *engine*: wkhtmltopdf or puppeteer.
 + *dirs / output*: Where to put your rendered PDF files.
 + *rendering / exclude*: An array with HTML files to exclude from rendering.
 + *rendering / firstUpdateSources*: Before rendering PDF files, first update sources, sass and content.
-+ *rendering / marginLeft*: A setting for wkhtmltopdf.
-Unit: mm.
-+ *rendering / marginRight*: A setting for wkhtmltopdf.
-Unit: mm.
++ *rendering / margin*: If using puppeteer in px, if using wkhtmltopdf in mm.
 + *rendering / removeObsolete / active*: After rendering, remove all PDF files which have become obsolete.
 They will not be actually removed, but moved to a temp directory.
 The exact location of these trash files will be reported to you.
 + *rendering / removeObsolete / exclude*: An array with PDF files which will be excluded from auto-removal.
 + *rendering / sign*: Sign produced PDF files with PGP.